sherpa/sherpa/docs/install.rst

 Sherpa can take advantage of the following Python packages if installed:

-* :term:`astropy`: for reading and writing files in :term:`FITS` format.
+* :term:`Astropy`: for reading and writing files in :term:`FITS` format.
 The minimum required version of astropy is version 1.3, although only versions 2 and higher are used in testing (version 3.2 is known to cause problems, but version 3.2.1 is okay).